pnsaeta/p064/docs/FO-Series.md

 </p>
 <p class="mycap" markdown="1">The gamma function $$\Gamma(x)$$ for small arguments $$x$$.
 For large values of $$x$$, $$\Gamma(x) = (x-1)!$$.</p>

-The figure was generated with
+The figure was generated with the following Python code:

 ~~~~ python
 import matplotlib.pyplot as plt